I always wondered why somebody doesn’t do something about that.

 - How many children are hungry and ill-clothed for this weather?

-- How many people are dealing with terminal illness?
+- How many people are dealing with a terminal illness?

 - How many people are getting on with their lives with long, if not terminal illness?